Yuya Himeno

-Yuya Himeno (姫野 宥弥, Himeno Yūya) is a Japanese footballer who plays for Vanraure Hachinohe from 2023.
+Yuya Himeno (姫野 宥弥, Himeno Yūya) is a Japanese footballer who currently plays for Vanraure Hachinohe.

 Career

 On 14 January 2021, Himeno announcement officially permanent transfer to Kataller Toyama for 2021 season.
 He leave from the club in 2022 after two years at Toyama.

 On 24 December 2022, Himeno joined to J3 club, Vanraure Hachinohe for upcoming 2023 season.

 Career statistics

 Updated to the end 2022 season.